LPG vs Natural Gas – Difference Between LPG and Natural Gas – Is LPG Natural Gas

 Please read more for all of the details about the differences between LPG and natural gas…

 Difference Between LPG vs Natural Gas Properties (Propane vs Methane)

 The difference between LPG vs natural gas is easiest to see in their physical properties.
-LPG has a higher energy content than natural gas (93.2MJ/m3 vs 38.7MJ/m3) has LPG with a higher energy content.
+Energy content of LPG vs natural gas (93.2MJ/m3 vs 38.7MJ/m3) has LPG with a higher energy content.
 LPG is more dense than natural gas, at a specific gravity of 1.5219:1 vs 0.5537:1, amongst other differences shown below.

 Energy Content: MJ/m3